Consumer electronics: Trends

 One overriding characteristic of consumer electronic products is the trend of ever-falling prices.
 This is driven by gains in manufacturing efficiency and automation, lower labor costs as manufacturing has moved to lower-wage countries, and improvements in semiconductor design.
 Semiconductor components benefit from Moore's law, an observed principle which states that, for a given price, semiconductor functionality doubles every two years.

-While consumer electronics continues in its trend of convergence, combining elements of many products, consumers face different purchasing decisions.
-There is an ever-increasing need to keep product information updated and comparable for the consumer to make an informed choice.
-Style, price, specification, and performance are all relevant.
-There is a gradual shift towards e-commerce web-storefronts.
+Although consumer electronics shows a trend towards convergence, consumers still face varied purchasing decisions.
+Product information therefore needs to remain current and comparable for the consumer to support informed choices.
+Factors such as style, price, specification, and performance all play a role in these decisions.
+At the same time, there is a gradual shift towards e-commerce web-storefronts.

 Many products include Internet access using technologies such as Wi-Fi, Bluetooth, EDGE, or Ethernet.
 Products not traditionally associated with computer use (such as TVs or Hi-fi equipment) now provide options to connect to the Internet or to a computer using a home network to provide access to digital content.
 The desire for high-definition (HD) content has led the industry to develop a number of technologies, such as WirelessHD or ITU-T G.hn, which are optimized for distribution of HD content between consumer electronic devices in a home.